gprezza/DASH_rRNA_depletion/README.md

 ```
 conda env create -f environment.yml
 ```
-This will install all required dependencies.
+This will install all required dependencies in an environment called "DASH".

 ## Usage
 ```